-Anti-aliasing uses various techniques to get rid of jagged edges on your screen which appear as a result of square pixels forming non-rectangular shapes.
+Anti-aliasing encompasses a variety of techniques used to get rid of jagged edges on your screen which appear as a result of rectangular pixels forming non-rectangular shapes.

 What Does Anti-Aliasing Do?

-As the name implies, anti-aliasing strives to reduce aliasing as much as possible by a variety of techniques.
-These differ both in the way that they deal with the “jaggies” and in how much they affect the in-game performance.
+That said, as the name implies, anti-aliasing strives to reduce aliasing as much as possible by using a variety of different anti-aliasing techniques.
+In practice, these differ mainly in the way that they deal with the “jaggies” and in regards to how much they affect your in-game performance.